The Shouty Track

-"The Shouty Track" is a single from the Lemon Jelly album '64–'95.
+"The Shouty Track" is a single by English electronic music duo Lemon Jelly, taken from their second album '64–'95.

 It samples the track "Horrorshow" by post-punk/new wave band Scars.
 As with the other tracks on '64–'95, "The Shouty Track" differs from their previous albums, Lemonjelly.KY and Lost Horizons, displaying a heavier, darker sound.

+"The Shouty Track" spent 2 weeks on the UK Singles Chart, peaking at number 21 in February 2005.